kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 ...

 ```
-Probablly he would not like invoking Custom Keyword which puts highlight on HTML element on the page for each indivisual HTML elements.
-It's boring, cumbersome, untidy.

-Possiblly he would want all of the HTML element targeted by `WebUI.click()`, `WebUI.setText()` and `WebUI.setEncryptedText()` are highlighted automatically, silently.
+As you can see, it is boring to repeat invoking Custom Keyword for each indivisual HTML elements to put highlights.
+I would rather want all of the HTML elements targeted by `WebUI.click()`, `WebUI.setText()` and `WebUI.setEncryptedText()` are highlighted without repetitive calls.

 ## Solution